 Goals Are Important

-Every January, we writerly types perform a ritual: sit down and decide what we want to focus on during the next 12 months.
+Every January, most of us perform a ritual: sit down and decide what we want to focus on during the next 12 months.
 Will we write a new book?
 Build our platform and learn everything we can about the industry?
 Take the leap and self-publish?

 When Seasons Shift, So Can We

-For many, September marks a unique point in time: when summer gives way to fall.
-As such, this month has always had a “roll up your sleeves” feel to it: kids go back to school, adults return to work if they’ve been on holiday, and we writers head back to the keyboard in earnest after ignoring our WIP a little (or a lot) over the summer.
+For many, Fall marks a unique point in time.
+Summer’s over, and so the Fall has a “roll up your sleeves” feel to it: kids go back to school, adults return to work if they’ve been on holiday, and we writers head back to the keyboard in earnest after ignoring our WIP a little (or a lot) over the summer.

 Just as January prompts us to imagine and plan the future, our minds are hardwired to think a certain way when September rolls around.
 It is a time to buckle down, make preparations, finish important work, and embrace change.